NathanThomson1492/File-Shares-and-Permissions/README.md

 </p>

 <h1>File Shares and Permissions Tutorial</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of access provisioning of various file shares within a network domain controller.<br />